Updated October 5, 2023

 An explicit cost is a cost that is external to the business, like the wage, rent, and materials.
-It gives a clear picture of a company’s cash outflow, which is then used to decrease profitability.
 This cost directly affects the revenue of the company.
+It gives a clear picture of a company’s cash outflow, ultimately decreasing profitability.

 The value of the company’s sacrifice is the implicit cost.
-A cost associated with replacing an asset is a factor of production.
+The cost associated with replacing an asset is a factor of production.
 Implicit costs can also explain underutilized resources and a company’s loss.

-A firm’s opportunities, costs, and cash outlay are related to implicit and explicit costs.
+A firm’s opportunities, costs, and cash outlay relate to implicit and explicit costs.
 Unlike implicit costs, which are challenging to quantify, a firm may incur an explicit cost from various sources.

 After the completion of an accounting cycle, journal entries, also known as Adjusting entries, are made to update specific revenue and expense accounts and ensure compliance with the matching principle.
 According to the matching principle, expenses must be incurred during the same accounting period as the revenue used to pay for them.

-A financial report that corrects an error from a prior accounting quarter is often known as adjusting journal entries.
+A financial report that corrects an error from a prior accounting quarter represents itself as adjusting journal entries.

-Hedging is the process of understanding the risks associated with any investment and choosing to be safe from any unfortunate event that may affect one’s finances.
+Hedging is the process of understanding the risks of any investment and choosing to be safe from any unfortunate event that may affect one’s finances.
 Getting car insurance is a prime example of this.

 A hedge can help traders and investors with a low-risk tolerance protect their money and find peace of mind.
 Hedge strategies allow traders and investors to profit while ensuring they are not taking undue risk consistently.
 A hedge can keep you in the business when things turn disastrous.